August 8, 2017

 - Open kitchens

-Zoned HVACs allow customizations according to frequency of use of the rooms in the house as well as according to desired temperatures.
-They take into consideration a number of factors that affect the cooling of a home like shading, ceiling types, fans, heating appliances, cooking areas, rooms with more or less sunlight, etc. Each zone has duct dampers that can be regulated with its own thermostat.
+Zoned HVACs allow customizations according to the frequency of use of the rooms in the house as well as according to desired temperatures.
+They take into consideration a number of factors that affect the cooling of a home-like shading, ceiling types, fans, heating appliances, cooking areas, rooms with more or less sunlight, etc. Each zone has duct dampers that can be regulated with its own thermostat.